leeoniya/dropcss/README.md

   - `:nth-only-of-type()`

 Both of these are pretty easy to implement and a good first issues for those interested in contributing.

+- Moar tests.
+Hundreds of additional, granular tests.
+DropCSS is currently developed against gigantic blobs of diverse, real-world CSS and HTML.
+These inputs & outputs are also used for perf testing and regression detection.
+While not all output was verified by hand (this would be infeasible for giganitic mis-matched HTML/CSS inputs), it was loosely verified against what other cleaners remove and what they leave behind.
+Writing tests is additonally challenging because the way selectors are tested is optimized to fast-path many things; a complex-looking test like `.foo > ul + p:not([foo*=bar]):hover` will actually just short circuit early if any of (`.foo`, `ul`, `p`) are missing from the dom, and will never continue to structural/context or negation testing.
+Tests must be carefully written to ensure they hit all the desired paths, which brings us to the next point...
+- Coverage of test code - this is also a challenge since it's impossible to exhaustively exercise the parsers because regex's cannot be exhaustively validated.
+We can only validate that the tokenizers do the "right thing" on pre-defined well-formed inputs.
+It might be helpful to write a fuzzer to find issues, but this is not a quick task.

 ---
 ### Performance